GoingOffRoading/Athom-Tasmota-7W-Color-Bulb-to-WLED/README.md

 7. When that is complete, click on 'Firmware Upgrade'.
 In the bottom "Upgrade by file upload" section, choose the "WLED_0.14.0_ESP8266.bin.gz" file from step 1.
 Click 'Start Upgrade'.

 8. Log into the WLED portal from a wifi enabled device (cell, laptop, etc).
 If prompted, the password is 'wled1234'.
-9. Log into your wifi
+9. Log into your wifi.
 10. Switch back to your wifi, log into the wled UI, click Config, LED Prefrences, and use the following settings: in LED outputs: 1 = PWM RGBW, GPIOs = 4, 12, 14, 5.
 Click Save.

 Done!